Magic vs Magick

 There are a variety of illusions that can be performed on stage.
 Some popular examples include making objects appear or disappear, levitating people or objects, and walking through solid objects.
 Escape tricks are also popular, such as escaping from handcuffs or a locked box.

 Many stage magicians use classic tricks that have been passed down through the years.
-However, some magicians also create their own illusions.
+However, some magicians also create illusions.

 What is Magick?